 Arizona has several statutes that permit a court to enforce an arbitration award.
 Thus, a party that prevails at arbitration is usually issued a written award, which may be enforced through the courts if necessary.
 The Arizona statutes relating to arbitration may be found beginning at:

-Conciliation is a form of ADR, but differs from arbitration and mediation in many respects.
+Conciliation is a form of ADR but differs from arbitration and mediation in many respects.
 “Conciliation” is generally defined to mean the attempted resolution of issues through informal negotiations involving the parties to the dispute and a neutral third party.
 The parties bring their dispute to the neutral third party, who helps lower tensions, improve communications, and explore possible solutions.

-Conciliation is generally not described as a binding process, although the process may result in a formal agreement between the parties, which may then be enforced through the courts.
+Conciliation is generally not described as a binding process, although the process may result in a formal agreement between the parties, which may then be enforced by the courts.
 Conciliation differs from arbitration in that an arbiter receives and considers evidence, and then decides the controversy.
 A conciliator listens to the parties and then tries to help them solve the problem.

-The principal difference between arbitration and conciliation is that the conciliator may have an advisory role about the content of the dispute or the outcome of its resolution, but not a determinative or adjudicative role.
+The principal difference between arbitration and conciliation is that the conciliator may have an advisory role in the content of the dispute or the outcome of its resolution, but not a determinative or adjudicative role.

 In Arizona, conciliation is usually reserved for domestic relations matters such as divorce and child custody.
 Arizona law also provides for conciliation in matters involving fair housing complaints to the Attorney General’s office.

 Mediation is another form of informal dispute resolution.
 It does not involve litigation.
 A neutral party, called a “mediator,” assists the disputing parties to negotiate a resolution.
 The process is entirely voluntary.